Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/TheCall.md

-# Rule of Rika

-Now, Rika stands upright as the linchpin of galactic stability.
-Arbiter, legislator, and judge of the new galactic order, on her ground galactic denizens clash their dreams and aspirations to prove their worth and value.

----

 ## The Call and the Pilgrimage

 > "The Rika beckons and judges.
 She calls, and she welcomes.
 These are the ways by which Rika establishes the cosmic balance."